2017 DC Solar 200

 The 2017 DC Solar 200 was the fourth stock car race of the 2017 NASCAR Xfinity Series season and the 13th iteration of the event.
 The race was held on Saturday, March 18, 2017, in Avondale, Arizona at Phoenix International Raceway, a 1-mile (1.6 km) permanent low-banked tri-oval race track.
 The race took the scheduled 200 laps to complete.
 At race's end, Justin Allgaier, driving for JR Motorsports, would pull away on the final restart with four to go to win his fourth career NASCAR Xfinity Series win and his first of the season.
 To fill out the podium, Ryan Blaney of Team Penske and Erik Jones of Joe Gibbs Racing would finish second and third, respectively.

-Background

-The layout of Phoenix International Raceway, the venue where the race was held.

-Phoenix International Raceway – also known as PIR – is a one-mile, low-banked tri-oval race track located in Avondale, Arizona.
-It is named after the nearby metropolitan area of Phoenix.
-The motorsport track opened in 1964 and currently hosts two NASCAR race weekends annually.
-PIR has also hosted the IndyCar Series, CART, USAC and the Rolex Sports Car Series.
-The raceway is currently owned and operated by International Speedway Corporation.

-The raceway was originally constructed with a 2.5 mi (4.0 km) road course that ran both inside and outside of the main tri-oval.
-In 1991 the track was reconfigured with the current 1.51 mi (2.43 km) interior layout.
-PIR has an estimated grandstand seating capacity of around 67,000.
-Lights were installed around the track in 2004 following the addition of a second annual NASCAR race weekend.